Estimated reading time: 3 mins

 The appraisal measures skills and achievements fairly, consistently and accurately.
 The process provides a means to help identify areas for performance improvement and to promote professional growth.

-The process should not consider only the supervisor’s opinions and conclusions, but also those of superiors, subordinates and colleagues.
+The process should not consider only the supervisor’s opinions and conclusions, but also those of superiors, subordinates and colleagues (these are known as 360-degree appraisals.)

 An ongoing process of appraisal and feedback makes the process easier and simpler to conduct.
 An appraisal shouldn’t surprise employer and employee!